Erdogan moots putting Turkey headscarf reform to referendum | Politics

 Erdogan moots putting Turkey headscarf reform to referendum

-Turkish President Tayyip Erdogan said on Wednesday his party could put to a referendum constitutional amendments which would protect women's right to wear headscarves and a conservative concept of the family if parliament does not approve them.
-His ruling AK Party (AKP) was meeting the opposition on the issue as parties vie for support ahead of presidential and parliamentary elections set for next June, with polls showing support for Erdogan's government slipping.
+Turkey's president said on Wednesday his party could put to a referendum constitutional amendments to protect women's right to wear a headscarf, in a move some Turks see as an attempt to outflank the opposition on a once-deeply divisive issue.
+President Tayyip Erdogan's ruling AK Party (AKP) met the opposition on the issue as parties vie for support ahead of presidential and parliamentary elections set for next June, with polls showing support for Erdogan's government slipping.

 Other surveys show that few Turks see the Islamic headscarf as a point of debate anymore, while critics and the opposition say the amendments' real target is the LGBT+ community.
-The headscarf was once a source of deep discord in Muslim but secular Turkey, but ceased to stir controversy after reforms by the Islamist-rooted AKP during its 20 years in power.
+The headscarf was once a source of deep discord in Muslim but secular Turkey -- its once-powerful secular establishment saw it as a symbol of radical Islam and a threat to the secular order.
+But the question ceased to stir controversy after reforms by the Islamist-rooted AKP during its 20 years in power.

-However the secularist CHP, a party having long opposed the wearing of headscarves in parliament and public offices, revived the issue last month with a proposal to enshrine the right as it reached out to devout Turks.
-In response Erdogan raised the stakes and proposed a constitutional reform on the issue encompassing measures to protect the family from what he called "perverse trends," appearing to take aim at global same-sex marriage laws.
+However the secularist CHP, a party having long opposed the wearing of headscarves in parliament and public offices, revived the issue last month with a proposal to enshrine the right, in an attempt to attract support from devout Turks.
+In response, Erdogan raised the stakes and proposed a constitutional reform on the issue encompassing measures to protect the family from what he called "perverse trends," appearing to take aim at global same-sex marriage laws.

 He said a referendum could be called if the bill did not win support from the minimum 360 MPs in the 600-seat parliament needed for constitutional changes.
 AKP and its nationalist allies have 334 seats.
 "We are ready to take other steps including a referendum," Erdogan told AKP deputies in parliament.

-The AKP was to hold talks with three opposition parties, including the largest Republican People's Party (CHP), broadcaster CNN Turk said.
+The AKP held talks with three opposition parties on Wednesday and the largest one, the Republican People's Party (CHP), said it would not back the amendments.
 "OPPORTUNISTIC"

 Turkey's renewed headscarf debate followed civil unrest in Iran over the death of a women who was in detention over the Islamic Republic's strict restrictions on women's dress.
 The current Turkish proposal is not viewed as an effort to encourage women to wear headscarves.